 The ADOxx meta modeling approach has originally been conceived in the course of the development of the ADONIS business process management toolkit in 1995.
-Since then it has been successfully used in a large number of academic and commercial projects by more than 1000 customers worldwide (Harmon, 2010; Junginger et al., 2000).
-The basic building blocks of its meta meta model are classes and relationclasses that are complemented with attributes (Junginger et al., 2000).
-Classes are organized in the form of an inheritance hierarchy so that the attributes of a super-class are inherited by its subclasses in the sense of standard object orientation principles.
-Relationclasses are defined by their fromclass and to-class attributes to specify valid instances of source and target classes.
+Since then it has been successfully used in a large number of academic and commercial projects by more than 1000 customers worldwide [21, 22].
+The basic building blocks of its meta meta model are classes and relationclasses that are complemented with attributes [22].
+Classes are organized in the form of an inheritance hierarchy so that the attributes of a super-class are inherited by its sub-classes in the sense of standard object orientation principles.
+Relationclasses are defined by their from-class and to-class attributes to specify valid instances of source and target classes.
 These relations can be complemented with cardinality constraints to limit the number of participating instances.